beast-dev/doc/tutorials/travel_history/travel_history.md

 ## Summarizing and visualizing phylogeographic estimates
 In addition to the standard tools to summarize and visualize Bayesian phylogeographic estimates (e.g. TreeAnnotator, FigTree, spreaD3), we also make available a tool as part of BEAST to summarize the spatial trajectories in the ancestral history of specific taxa based on posterior tree distributions annotated with Markov jump histories.

-As an example, we will look at the spatial trajectory of isolate EPI_ISL_413597 reconstructed under each different phylogeographic model.
+As an example, we will look at the spatial trajectory of isolate EPI_ISL_413597 reconstructed under each phylogeographic model.
 This is an isolate that was sampled in Australia, from a patient with a travel history to Iran.
 We begin by extracting all Markov jump reconstructions for this taxon using the `TaxaMarkovJumpHistoryAnalyzer` tool, which is included in the latest BEAST jar file:

 ```console
 Usage: TaxonMarkovJumpHistory [-burnin <i>] [-taxaToProcess <list>] [-endState <end_state>] [-stateAnnotation <state_annotation_name>] [-mrsd <r>] [-help] <input-file-name> [<output-file-name>]